WasmEdge/WasmEdge/.CurrentChangelog.md

 * Refactor the runtime objects.
   * Used `AST::FunctionType`, `AST::TableType`, `AST::MemoryType`, and `AST::GlobalType` for instance creation and member handling.
   * Removed `Runtime::Instance::FType` and used `AST::FunctionType` instead.
+  * Added routines to push function instances into import objects.
 * Updated the include path for rust binding due to the API headers refactoring.

 Documentations: